edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

         ```

         !!! note
-            If multiple instances of the service has to be run then add `EDGEX_INSTANCE_NAME` enviroment variable above with a value of number of instances desired.
+            If multiple instances of the service have to be run, then add `EDGEX_INSTANCE_NAME` environment variable above with a value of number of instances desired.

     1. Run `docker-compose.yml`: